 Friday- with all of the disappointments, and pain and failure is the hinge on which the doors of God’s grace will swing wide open.
 It can’t end in the dead place, the end of the book is already written.
 Evil may win the battle, but it’s already lost the war.
 The victory has already been claimed and He can take every mistake, every broken piece and turn it into a miracle.

 Keep walking despite the stone

 Often we see the stone in front of us, and we know we can’t move it so we walk away- He won’t leave it on the cross, or in the grave, but often we do.
 In our panic to avoid the pain and disappointments, in the fear that we may end up in uncomfortable places, that He may lead us to a place we don’t want to go, that it might end up on the cross we hide and allow the story to die here instead of returning like these women.

 The devil can try to destroy what God is doing.
 He can attack it, he can bury it, he can even try to kill it.
 Satan will bring people into your life to try to tear down what you’ve been building.
 People to speak death over the dream the Lord gave you.
 He can try to send people to discourage you.
 He’ll pull out all the stops to send you retreating away from the place God has called you to.
 You will see where he’ll try to make you believe that this is where it all ends.
-Think that there is no way out of this dead place- but He can’t stop what the Lord is doing.
+Make you think that there is no way out of this dead place- but He can’t stop what the Lord is doing.
 Keep walking, keep trusting God and let Him move the stones that are standing in your way.